yongxinlyu/yongxinlyu.github.io/_posts/2025-05-27-jupyter-book.md

 ├── requirements.txt     # Python packages for running the book
 ```

-3. Modify Key Files
+**3. Modify Key Files**

-- **_config.yml**: Set your book title, author name, and basic configuration.
+- `_config.yml`: Set your book’s title, author, and theme.
-- **_toc.yml**: Define the structure and order of pages/sections.
+- `_toc.yml`: Define the structure and order of pages/sections.
-- **requirements.txt**: List any Python packages your notebooks use.
+- `requirements.txt`: List any Python packages your notebooks use.

-4. Build Your Book
+**4. Build Your Book**

 ```bash
 jupyter-book build mynewbook/
 ```
-This will generate an _build/ folder with all your HTML files that you can preview locally.
+This will generate an `_build/` folder with all your HTML files that you can preview locally.

 ---

 ### **Hosting on GitHub Pages**

-There are two main ways to host your book:
+There are two main ways to publish your book:

-1. Manual: Push the HTML files in _build/ to your GitHub repository.
+**1. Manual:** Push the HTML files in _build/ to your GitHub repository.

-2. Automated (recommended): Use GitHub Actions to automatically build and deploy the book every time you push.
+**2. Automated (my favorite!):** Use GitHub Actions to automatically build and deploy the book every time you push updates.

-Here’s how to set up automated deployment:
+Here’s how I set it up:

-- Add this file to .github/workflows/deploy.yml
+- Add a GitHub Actions file: .github/workflows/deploy.yml
-(Use Jupyter Book’s template to generate it.)
-- In your repo’s Settings > Actions > General, give “Read and Write” permission to workflows.
+(You can use this template or check out mine [here]().)

+- Go to your repository settings:
+    - Under **Actions > General**, set workflow permissions to “Read and write.”
-- In Settings > Pages, set the source to the gh-pages branch.
+	- Under **Pages**, choose to deploy from the gh-pages branch.

+- I still build the site locally to test it before pushing changes, but I ignore the _build/ folder using .gitignore to keep the repository clean.

-After that, GitHub will host your site and provide you with a public URL—ready to share with students or colleagues!
+Once it’s set up, GitHub will host your site and give you a public URL—perfect for sharing with students or collaborators!

 ---

 ### **Make It Interactive**

-To enable live coding features, add the following to your _config.yml:
+You can add live execution options with just a few lines in `_config.yml`:

 ```yml
 launch_buttons:
   colab_url: "https://colab.research.google.com"